harrytsz/DeepLearning_On_Music_mid/README.md

 Note: preprocess.py must be modified to work with other MIDI files (the relevant "melody" MIDI part needs to be selected).
 The ability to handle this natively is a planned feature.

+If you want to get more detail about music21, you can visit the webpage below:

 Music21 Documentation: http://web.mit.edu/music21/doc/

 ## Installation: